 Welcome!
-I’m Wallis and I'm here to help you decide the right coverage amount for you and your family.
+I’m Wallis and I'm here to help you decide the right coverage amount and term.

 Let's start by answering a few quick questions.

 Now, let’s get some numbers.
 No need to be exact here, a ballpark estimate will work!